Join our fabulous cleaning team’s regular Tuesday morning sessions, or one of their new monthly Saturday afternoon deeper cleans

 In recent rituals, groups of Kalyana Mitras, or spiritual friends, undertook to maintain and deepen their friendships for life

 Let’s bring to mind ten friends from across Triratna as they are publicly Ordained on 4th May

 Tom Llewellyn explains how the MBC Sangha Facebook group came about and how it’s helping our spiritual connections: March 2021

 At her final women’s gathering as Mitra Convenor, Acharashraddha invites us to reflect on what helps us to grow.
 January 2021

 Members of our community share their recent explorations of race in light of their Buddhist practice.
 December 2020

-Our popular Kula Crafts stall is online this year, with gorgeous hand made goods once again raising funds for the Centre
+Our Kula Crafts stall is online this year, as well as in the shop from December, with gorgeous hand made goods raising funds for the Centre.
+December 2020

 A message of gratitude for our community’s generosity in raising money to thank Patricia and the team for all of their hard work.